Vrooli/Vrooli/docs/DatabaseDesign.md

 - `jsonVariable` - If standard is a JSON type, then it may contain variables that have labels and helper text

-## star
+## bookmark
-Objects can only be starred by a user, not an organization.
+Objects can only be bookmarked by a user, not an organization.

-Stars can be applied to organizations, projects, routines, standards, tags, and users
+Bookmarks can be applied to organizations, projects, routines, standards, tags, and users

 ## tag